ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 ### Subnet Import

-The `subnet import` command imports configurations into Avalanche-cli.
+The `subnet import` command imports configurations into Avalanche-CLI.

-This command supports importing from a file created on another computer, or importing from subnets running public networks (e.g. created manually or with the deprecated Subnet-cli)
+This command supports importing from a file created on another computer, or importing from subnets running public networks (e.g. created manually or with the deprecated Subnet-CLI)

 #### Import from a File